Hongorix/dues-api/README.md

 <img src="https://i.imgur.com/f6lFVGG.png">

-In this project we using two main tables: collections, contributions.
+In this project we use two main tables: collections, contributions.
 Users table only for authorization and creating new collections.

 # Avaible requests